vertesy/MarkdownReports/README.md

 ## What is ***MarkdownReports***?

-MarkdownReports is a set of **R** functions that allows you to generate precise figures easily, and create clean reports about what you just discovered with your analysis script.
+MarkdownReports is a set of **R** functions that allows you to generate precise figures easily, and create clean reports in markdown langage about what you just discovered with your analysis script.
 It helps you to:

 1. Create scientifically accurate figures and save them automatically as vector graphic (.pdf), that you can use from presentation to posters anywhere.